-Sharing our step by step tips for installing this budget savvy walkway.
-Using traditional materials like gravel, mulch or crushed brick, makes this project affordable and beginner friendly.
+Sharing our step-by-step and tips for installing this budget savvy gravel walkway.
+Using traditional materials, like gravel, mulch or crushed brick, this project is affordable, charming, and beginner friendly.

-During my parent’s home renovation, one of my biggest goals was to add inviting curb appeal and to spruce up the front exterior.
+During my parent’s home renovation, one of the biggest goals was to add inviting curb appeal and to spruce up the front exterior.
 Oddly, there was never a path to the front door.
-We are on a tight timeline and a budget, so a gravel path is the perfect solution.
+We were on a tight timeline and a budget, so a gravel path was the perfect solution.
 This simple little project made a HUGE difference!

-In about a weekend’s time, you’ll have a natural-looking, weed-free way to walk through your perfect landscape.
-These installs are great ways to cover unsightly high-traffic areas where grass just won’t grow.
-You aren’t limited to just a path!
+In about a weekend’s time, you’ll have a natural-looking, weed-free walkway.
 You can use these steps to create seating areas, fire pits, or cover areas that are hard to mow.
-To create a rustic garden path follow these steps:

 Types of Gravel for Walkways

-The cool thing about a gravel walkway is that you can create any shape you can imagine!
-Frolicking curves, narrow to wide, or rigidly straight.
+You can create any shape you can imagine!
+Frolicking curves, narrow or wide, or rigidly straight.
 We used two garden hoses to perfect the shape we wanted and then spray painted the edge.

-The trench doesn’t need to be very deep.
-We dug about 4 inches down evenly throughout the whole path.
-This allows for enough stacking of the stone so that none of the bottom will show through.
-At my parents house, the area right next to the steps tends to pool water, so we dug a little less there to compensate for even drainage.
+Dig about 4-6 inches evenly throughout the whole path.
+This allows for enough stone so that none of the bottom will show through.
+At my parents’ house, the area right next to the steps tends to pool water, so we dug a little less there to compensate for even drainage.

 After digging the trench, we laid landscaping tarp over the area to keep weeds and grass from growing in our new path.
 The weight of the rocks will hold the tarp down, so there’s no need to stake it in the ground.